JuliaGehrlein/7stats/README.md

 `cevns.py` contains the functions specific to the CEvNS process like the cross section for heavy NSI mediators.

-`cevns_accelerators.py` contains the funtions which are specific to CEvNS from SNS neutrinos like the energy structure of the different neutrino flavors coming from the SNS beam, the function used for photoelectron smearing, the CsI detector efficiency and functions needed for the backgrouond treatment.
+`cevns_accelerators.py` contains the funtions which are specific to CEvNS from SNS neutrinos like the energy structure of the different neutrino flavors coming from the SNS beam, the function used for photoelectron smearing, the CsI detector efficiency and functions needed for the background treatment.

-`coherent_CsI_real.py` contains the functions which calculate the signal at COHERENT Csi, apply the dector efficiency, rebin the data to the desired number of bins.
+`coherent_CsI_real.py` contains the functions which calculate the signal at COHERENT CsI, apply the dector efficiency, or rebin the data to the desired number of bins.

 `cevns_statistics.py` is only needed if one wishes to use the new pull term parametrization.
-In this case the chi2 function and the functions for the MC calculation need to be changed.
+In this case the chi2 function and the functions for the MC calculation need to be changed as well.

 ### 	Scan code
 The files `scan_nsi_csir_eeonly_2t1e_nomarg_ee.py`, `scan_nsi_csir_eeonly_2t1e_marg_ee.py`, `scan_lmad_2t1e.py`
-demonstrates the calculation of the test statistic using two timing bins, scanning over one NSI parameter (or two in the case of LMA Dark) and marginalizing over the pull terms and the remaining NSI parameters (in the case of `scan_nsi_csir_eeonly_2t1e_marg_ee.py`).
+demonstrate the calculation of the test statistic using two timing bins, scanning over one NSI parameter (or two in the case of LMA Dark) and marginalizing over the pull terms and the remaining NSI parameters (in the case of `scan_nsi_csir_eeonly_2t1e_marg_ee.py`).

 ### Monte Carlo simulation